Archive for Stretching

 Tight inner legs may cause us to feel a tight band feeling around our back and even assist turning “on” the burning sensations of sciatica.

-When we’ve been pulled out of alignment through high tension levels, we can reset other areas in our body to bring us back towards balance.
+When we’ve been pulled out of alignment through high tension levels, we can reset our body to bring us back towards balance.

 A groin stretch itself is not enough to regain lost function and improve how well we can move without discomfort.
-We need integrated patterns which takes us to the next level of using the brain’s cortex to reset our global movements.
+We need integrated patterns which restores us.
+Different easy movement combinations in the field of gravity will do the trick.

 By making little changes, we affect how we move as a whole, healthy being.